Graphic: RFDS Flight Nurse attends dramatic rescue on Christmas Eve

 Ron was sent in the first helicopter, accompanied by the paramedic.
 His step-daughter Nicole then followed in the next helicopter.
-By then, it was eight o’clock at night.
+By then, it was 8:00pm.

 “We drove through this horrible, horrible road.
-It was just like rocks and really rough terrain.
+It was just like rocks and rough terrain.
 Our monitors were flying left and right, and our patient’s blood pressure kept dropping.
-When you tried to hang fluids or give medications, you kept falling over.”
+When you tried to hang fluids or give medications, you kept falling over,” Sabrina said.

 Muddy, sweaty and hungry, Sabrina was keen to get home to her family, who were waiting up for her.